nextDNSconfig/DNSconfig/README.md

-Step 5: Choose the downloaded file from this page
+Step 5: Choose the <a href="https://github.com/nextDNSconfig/DNSconfig/releases/tag/Release" target="_blank">downloaded</a> file from this page